 - Make sure you understand all the conditions and obligations of any government program that could apply to you.
 As a business or individual, it’s also important to keep in mind any re-payment conditions.

 - Remember to include taxable amounts received from the Canada Emergency Response Benefit (CERB) or other programs in your anticipated income for the year.
 It’s a good idea to keep record of it now rather than waiting until tax season.
 As a planning point it is important to know what your taxable income is going to be throghout the year so there are no surprises and you aren't stuck with a big tax bill later.

 - Talk to your bank, credit card company, and service providers about any support they may offer.

-For details on Government of Canada COVID-19 support programs, please click here.
+Details on Government of Canada COVID-19 support programs.
 Be sure to check often for program updates.

 Make a plan

 This pandemic has reminded us of the importance of planning.
 A financial safety net is a crucial element in your wealth plan.
 While we all hoped COVID-19 would subside with the summer heat, infectious disease experts continue to encourage us to take a more serious, long-term view.